Half Marathon Running: Long Run Benefits

 • Hilly Long Run: Build strength and pacing control with varied terrain

-Use these sparingly, no more than once every 2–3 weeks and always return to pure Zone 2 when needed.
+Use these sparingly, ideally no more than once every 2–3 weeks and always make sure to return to pure Zone 2 training whenever necessary to maintain your endurance base and avoid overtraining.

 How long should I run for half marathon training?